the registered office of a SAS

 SAS head office: the complete guide

-Are you starting out as an entrepreneur, and would like to opt for the legal status of an SAS (simplified joint stock company)?
-Follow our guide to find out everything you need to know about this legal form, from how to set it up to its legal consequences.
+Are you embarking on entrepreneurship and want to opt for the legal status of SAS (société par actions simplifiées - simplified joint stock company)?
+Follow our guide to learn everything about this status, from its methods of incorporation to the legal consequences it entails.

 Legal forms